binpash/pash/docs/tutorial.md

 #### Docker

-Trying `pash` with Docker is easy.
+PaSh on Docker is useful when native installation is not an option -- for example, to allow development on Windows and OS X.
-Note that `pash` on Docker may or may not be able to exploit all available hardware resources, but is still useful for development on Windows or OS X.
+Note that PaSh on Docker may or may not be able to exploit all available hardware resources.

-**Installation:**
-There are several options for installing `pash` via Docker.
+There are several options for installing PaSh via Docker.

 The easiest is to `pull` the docker image [from GitHub](https://github.com/andromeda/pash/packages/715796):
 ```sh
 docker pull docker.pkg.github.com/andromeda/pash/pash:latest
 ```
-We refresh this image with every major release.
+We refresh this image on every major release.[](TODO: Need to automate per commit)

-Alternatively, you can built the latest Docker container from scratch by running `docker build` in the repo:
+Alternatively, one can built the latest Docker container from scratch by running `docker build` in the repo:
 ```sh
 git clone git@github.com:andromeda/pash.git
 cd pash/scripts